Samuel Forsyth (Methodist): Life

 After the death of his wife, he married Ida Muriel Brummitt (ca.1884 – 24 October 1953) of Medindie on 29 March 1923.
 In 1929 he was appointed superintendent of the Adelaide's Central Methodist Mission, a position he held for a record 23 years.
 In June 1930 he founded the Kuitpo Industrial Colony, with W. H. Tucker as manager and hon. secretary. where men could work for board and lodging.
 The area, of nearly 1000 acres, was granted by the State Government on perpetual lease on condition that it be used for charitable purposes (the Kuitpo Colony later became a rehabilitation centre).
 In 1931 he founded the South Australian Council of Charitable Relief Organizations.

 In 1943 he negotiated the Mission's purchase of radio station 5KA as both a source of income and a propaganda medium.

 In 1944 he founded Aldersgate Retirement Village at Felixstow.
 Forsyth himself retired in 1952 and died at home six years later.
 He was buried at Payneham.

 Family

 He and Ida had two sons; Bob and Elliott.
-Their home for many years was 6 Adelaide Terrace, Magill.
+His residence for many years was 6 Adelaide Terrace, Magill.